chanchal-2512/MedQR/README.md

-# MedQR — Smart Medical QR System
+# MedQR — Medical QR System

 MedQR is a web-based application that allows secure access to patient medical records using QR codes.
 It provides both **public emergency access** for essential patient info and **private access** for doctors and administrators with full medical details.